 These exo-worlds come in a huge variety of sizes and orbits.
 Some are gigantic planets hugging close to their parent stars; others are icy, some rocky.
 One or two even were found to have their own moons!
 Space agencies from around the world are looking for a special kind of planet: one that’s the same size as Earth, orbiting a sun-like star in the habitable zone.
 Why?
 A habitable zone planet has the potential to support life!

 The habitable zone is the range of distances from a star where a planet’s temperature* allows liquid water oceans, critical for life on Earth.
 The earliest definition of the zone was based on simple thermal equilibrium, but current calculations of the habitable zone include many other factors, including the greenhouse effect of a planet’s atmosphere.
 Its magnetic field (1).
 Its plate tectonics (2,7).
 Its life itself (3)!
 And several other conditions (4).This makes the boundaries of a habitable zone "fuzzy."
-Therefore, scientists are now realizing that 'The Goldilocks Zone' that has long been defined as the band of space around a star that is not too warm, not too cold, rocky and with the right conditions for maintaining surface water and a breathable atmosphere , which to date scientists have only been able to calibrate using observations from our own solar system, may be too limiting.
-And they think the planet-formation can take different routes and can be dissimilar to the one of our solar system.
+Therefore, scientists are now realizing that 'The Goldilocks Zone' that has long been defined as the band of space around a star that is not too warm, not too cold, rocky and with the right conditions ( rocky surface) for maintaining surface water and a breathable atmosphere ( right atmospheric mix), which to date scientists have only been able to calibrate using observations from our own solar system, may be too limiting.
+If a planet is too gaseous, atmospheric pressures and temperatures will be too intense for complex molecules like DNA to be stable.
+In a diffuse and gassy atmosphere, it might take too long for atoms to encounter each other, react and form new molecules.
+And scientists think the planet-formation can take different routes and can be dissimilar to the one of our solar system.
 So 'Habitable Planets' may lie outside the "Goldilocks zone" in extra-solar systems, and that planets farther from or closer to their suns than Earth may harbor the conditions necessary for life.

 Protoplanetary disks are disks of gas and dust where planets form over the course of millions of years.